adon-cloudcannon/landing-page-test/src/collections/posts/2021-09-02-choosing-a-static-site-generator-with-zero-experience.md

 All of which is to say I'm comfortable in the system, but I don't yet know how it all works.
 And, perhaps just to make it harder for myself, I really want to know.
 I do know that I could start with a free developer account, and build from there.
 There's [plenty of documentation](https://cloudcannon.com/documentation/) available, and it's all geared to an interested and informed audience of developers.
 But given that I've committed to this zero-exp lifestyle of mine — building from the ground up with no assumptions — it's probably worth building locally, and pulling the site in to CloudCannon from Github.
 The appeal here, as I [mentioned last week](https://cloudcannon.com/blog/how-i-created-my-first-static-website-with-zero-experience-2/), is that I'll be able to use CloudCannon's CMS to branch and merge my edits, and everything I change will be synced to my Github repo.

 For a writer who develops — as opposed, I suppose, to a developer who writes — this is a game-changer.
 (And for a writer who edits compulsively, and has errant daydreams of visualizing the many and varied changes to a single piece of creative work over time, it's all pretty exciting.
-I've often looked at Ben Fry's [The Preservation of Favoured Traces](https://www.fathom.info/traces/){: target="_blank" rel="noopener noreferrer"} as a model for visualizing versions of altered texts, and the prospect of seeing a comic or film script evolve along these lines is almost more interesting than actually writing the script itself.)
+I've often looked at Ben Fry's [The Preservation of Favoured Traces](https://www.fathom.info/traces/) as a model for visualizing versions of altered texts, and the prospect of seeing a comic or film script evolve along these lines is almost more interesting than actually writing the script itself.)

 But before I get anywhere near there, I've got one more decision to make.